-Clément Virgo came with his family from Jamaica to Canada in 1977.
+Clement Virgo arrived from Jamaica with his family in 1977.
 He attended West Preparatory Public School in north Toronto before the family moved to Regent Park, the city’s largest public-housing estate, known for its troubles with drugs and crime.
 He completed high school at Danforth Technical School, where his interest in men’s fashion landed him a job as a window dresser.

 A year later Virgo completed his first feature, the ambitious Rude, which he wrote and directed.
 It brought together three separate but overlapping storylines connected by a sultry-voiced underground radio disc jockey known as “Rude,” who offers her own brand of benediction.
 A critical success, it was the first feature shot entirely by black Canadian filmmakers.
 It was invited to the 1995 Cannes Film Festival, nominated for eight Genie Awards, including best picture and best director, and opened the Perspective Canada program at the Toronto International Film Festival that year.
 However, when the complex and unresolved film was released commercially it failed to find an audience.